DanielBradford/ravel/testing.md

 ### **Error Testing**

-In the eventuality of an error 400, 404, 500 or otherwise it was essential to provide a page the user is directed to.
+In the eventuality of an error 400, 404, 500 or otherwise it was needed to provide a page the user is directed to.

 I tested this by intentionally entering a non-existent URL.
-The application passed this test by presenting the 404 page:
+The application passed this test by presenting the 404 page supplied by django.
+I would like to have created my own page that match the website theming and redirected the user to a correct URL pathway.

 <a name="nav"></a>